In a Nutshell:

 - An inference server using Rust SGX.
 It loads ONNX models, exported from Pytorch or Tensorflow inside the enclave, and serves state-of-the-art AI models securely.

 - A client SDK in Python, which allows users to securely consume AI models.
-It will check before sending anything that data will be only shared with services loading the right code, and with the right security features, including end-to-end protection.
+It will check before sending anything that data will be only shared with services loading the right code and with the right security features, including end-to-end protection.

 II.
 Getting started with Transformers and BlindAI

-In this tutorial, we propose a quick start with the deployment of a state-of-the-art model, DistilBERT for a simple classification task, with confidentiality guarantees, using BlindAI.
+In this tutorial, we propose a quick start with the deployment of a state-of-the-art model, DistilBERT, for a simple classification task, with confidentiality guarantees using BlindAI.

-B - Install BlindAI client SDK
+A - Install BlindAI

-You can install it using PyPi with:
+You can install it using PyPI with:

 C - Upload the model

-For this tutorial, we want to deploy a DistilBERT model for classification, within our confidential inference server.
-This could be useful for instance to analyze medical records in a privacy-friendly manner and compliant way.
+For this tutorial, we want to deploy a DistilBERT model for classification within our confidential inference server.
+This could be useful, for instance, to analyze medical records in a privacy-friendly manner and compliant way.

 Because our inference server loads ONNX models, we have to first export a DistilBERT in ONNX format.
 Pytorch or Tensorflow models can be easily exported to ONNX.